Roles and Responsibilities

 Coxswain (Sail) is responsible for all matters relating to the club's sailing craft.

 Harbour Master is responsible for organising and maintaining the upper & lower hard, the buoys and other bosunary items.

 Class Captains are the principal representatives of the classes or groups of boats currently sailing within the club.

 KUSC Representative KUSC is based at Thames and is closely linked with TSC's activities; whilst maintaining its independence.
-The KUSC representative would normally be a member of the General Committee and act as the go-between to ensure a smooth interface between the two organisations.

 Sailing Committee Members - additional hands are always welcome to support any of the above roles or provide expertise.

-Rear Commodores - House and Social
+Rear Commodores - Events and Promotion, and Estate

-The Rear Commodore House is supported by:
+The Rear Commodore Estate (currently vacant) is supported by:

 House Secretary is responsible for the maintenance of all club buildings and land from cleaning to improvements.